BlitzRank: Principled Zero-shot Ranking Agents with Tournament Graphs: Experiments

 \textbf{Baselines.} We compare against five LLM-based reranking methods: Sliding Windows~\citep{sun2023chatgpt} (single-pass and two-pass), TourRank~\citep{chen2025tourrank} (single and two-round), AcuRank~\citep{yoon2025acurank} (standard and high-precision), Setwise~\citep{zhuang2024setwise}, and Pairwise~\citep{qin2024large}.
 See Appendix~\ref{sec:baseline-details} for detailed comparison rationale.

-\textbf{Oracles.} All methods use the same underlying LLM with the RankGPT prompt format~\citep{sun2023chatgpt}, differing only in their ranking strategy.
-We evaluate five LLMs (2 closed-source and 3 open-source models): GPT-4.1, Gemini-3-Flash, GLM-4.7~\citep{5team2025glm45agenticreasoningcoding}, DeepSeek-V3.2~\citep{deepseekai2025deepseekv32pushingfrontieropen}, and Qwen3-235B-A22B-Instruct~\citep{qwen3technicalreport}.
-Using diverse LLMs enables examination of generalization of efficiency gains across oracles of varying capability.
+\textbf{Oracles.} All methods use the same underlying LLM with the RankGPT prompt format~\citep{sun2023chatgpt}.
+We evaluate five diverse LLMs: GPT-4.1, Gemini-3-Flash, GLM-4.7~\citep{5team2025glm45agenticreasoningcoding}, DeepSeek-V3.2~\citep{deepseekai2025deepseekv32pushingfrontieropen}, and Qwen3-235B-A22B-Instruct~\citep{qwen3technicalreport}, allowing us to assess whether our efficiency gains generalize across models of varying capabilities.

 \textbf{Our method.} We evaluate \tournamentsort{}, or simply \algshortname{}, with two window sizes: $k=10$ and $k=20$.
 We set target $m = 10$, so \tournamentsort{} terminates once the current top-10 documents are resolved.